22lorenlei/CS-283-003/assignments/5-ShellP3/submission/questions.md

 4. Currently, your shell supports a fixed number of piped commands (CMD_MAX).
 How would you modify your implementation to allow an arbitrary number of piped commands while still handling memory allocation efficiently?
 What trade-offs would you need to consider?

 So sintead of having like an statically allocated array, I would just have a pointer like char *args.
 Then I would use malloc with the desired input size.
-Freeing it would just be just freeing the head of that pointer.
+Freeing it would just be just freeing the head.
 The arguments would be spaced apart, probably with a \0 to separate.
+These pointers would just point to the command structs.
+Downside is that every time I want to change it, then I would have to free it and then malloc again.
+Also, dynamically allocating memory is also tricky in general.